 Some states also require employers to provide their employees with things like a certain number of paid days off, health insurance, or disability insurance.

-Unfortunately, there are employers that create a toxic work environment because they don’t adhere to the labor laws that apply to their geographic location or industry standards.
+Unfortunately, some employers create a toxic work environment because they don’t adhere to the labour laws that apply to their geographic location or industry standards.

-As an employee, it is a good idea to acquire a bit of basic knowledge about what the labor laws are in your state.
+As an employee, it is a good idea to acquire a bit of basic knowledge about what the labour laws are in your state.

 Most of the time, when an employee has an issue with his or her employer the problem can be resolved internally with the help of the company’s human resources team.

-When this approach fails to resolve the problem, however, it might be time for the employee to think about hiring a labor attorney to represent their interests.
+When this approach fails to resolve the problem, however, it might be time for the employee to think about hiring a labour attorney to represent their interests.

-Continue reading below to learn about four situations where you might want to consider hiring a labor lawyer.
+Continue reading below to learn about four situations where you might want to consider hiring a labour lawyer.